edwardgerhold/syntaxjs/README.md

 * Have to rewrite in parser.PropertyDefinitionList and MethodDefinition the part for the computedPropertyName [sym]().
 It´s working, but not DRY but DUPING the Code extra for the computed key.
 * Lock-Ups, Hanging Terminals: After releasing it and writing wrong inputs i got it.
 I have one of the loops not breaking.
 * Source Characters: The character set is incomplete and unicode is disabled.
+* TypedArrays: Incomplete Implementation (used TypedArrays in the background then)
+* Date: Incomplete
+* String Functions: Incomplete
+* Number Functions: Incomplete .toFixed, .toPrecision, but i have managed converting numbers meanwhile (four weeks ago i hadn´t practiced much, but meanwhile i did for a lot of number)

+_Still learning how to encode_
+* Encoding: I managed converting numbers now with the right algorithms like (((x[0]*10)+x[1]*10)+x[2]*) or value *= Math.pow(base, pos) and know how to | or bits to add 1,2,4,8,16,32,64 and so on, or to test with &, if the bit is in the sum of the number.
+I know how to shift left or right to divide or multiply or to subtract the base2^bit from the byte.
+But i did not manage to implement all the encoding and decoding and conversion algorithms.
+* I really still am confused a little by making and getting surrogate pairs, coz like crockford says "Programmers have problems entering a character which is not on the keyboard" （Ctrl-Space）安定 i 哈年哦童 and i have not tested some scripts with the characters yet.
+Sorry for this _real_ inconvenience admitted, but i have not really played around with yet.
+* Floating Point: When i started, i didn´t even know how a floating point is made.
+Meanwhile i watched videos about reading and making the numbers, normalizing them and interpreting the bits in various ways.
+I can read the set and unset bits by asking wheter (quadword & Math.pow(2, bit)) or not, and beeing not stupid, the highest bit is the sign, the next 11 for the exponent, the rest is mantissa.
+Then the thing i made up like in the lectures.
+I think we get floating point to work here.
+I still have not printed IEEE 754, but i want.
+But to access a printer, i have to wait until i get to some office where i can print, which will be in march next time.
+Oh, by the way, i would also know how a fixed point number is made now.
+And i know about the complements.

 _Long Term Goal_
 Long Term Goal: Completing it.
 Keeping it up-to-date with ES7 and adding a a) Compiler and b) TypedArray Heap, which could have been there from the beginning on, but i decided to stick with the begun code and to refactor it with Search & Replace.

+_Before i forget, meeting esprima´s output is a long term goal, too_ Oh, and before i forget, because of the use of the Mozilla-AST i would prefer to have later full compatibility to esprima-harmony nodes, but correctly said i have not even read the code yet, that i can not tell, what to fix in this evaluators code for reading it´s syntax tree.
+Meeting esprima is a real long term goal, but i preferred to write my code alone first, just for self-educational purposes and not getting told to have rewritten someone elses tool..
+But i´ve seen it and like it and i basically influenced my syntax- highlighter getting a print-ast button for mozilla´s ast reflection forever.
+So that´s something this program should work together with.
+I think this here could do something, too, in it´s tool chain, some day.

 _Design Mistakes_
 Issue to do for b): Replacing all {} with createGenericRecord({}), all